 In hindsight, putting so much effort into this spreadsheet was so insanely stupid.
 I can’t believe that I tried to gain an edge doing all this.

 All that data was then automatically displayed in proper fashion for me to gain unique insights, at least thats what I believed.
 The output consisted of a 6 page PDF document.

-Page 1 showed the major market indices with accumulation, distribution and follow through days.
-The actual HLC bar-charts were all computed in excel and I was able to go back in time and then print whichever time period I wanted.
+Page 1 featured the major market indices with accumulation, distribution and follow through days.
+The actual HLC bar-charts were all computed in excel manually and I was able to go back in time and then print whichever time period I wanted.

-Next was a page filled with secondary indicators.
+The next page page filled with various secondary indicators.
 I even monitored the exact money printing rate of the FED .
-I came up with my own small/large cap volume oszillator in order to see where the volumes goes.
+I came up with my own small/large cap volume oscillator in order to see where the volumes goes.
 Advance/Decline ratio was there but also the Advance/Decline volume ratio.
 I am not sure what my thinking was at that time.
+This is beyond mad.

 On page 3 I created a relative strength based overview of all the major sectors and industries.
 Data came from a screen and I had to actually read and then paste the daily closing price of each ETF into Excel before calculating the relative strength against the S&P500.

 Alright the next one is the last page that I will share as the remaining two had been portfolio related.

 Here I tracked all quality (based on IBDs metrics) breakouts by hand.
 The red bars represent failed breakouts if I recall it correctly.
 I tried to judge the quality of accumulation days by checking how many stocks with great fundamentals actually made fresh 52-week highs that day.
 And I also tracked the block trades as printed in eIBD, because… …why not!

 Again, the reason why I show you all this is so that you guys truly understand that trying to beat the markets by collecting and analyzing vast amounts of data does not work!
 I any case, it didn’t work for me!

 Want to Improve your trading routine?
 Better do this instead